Juarpla/contacts-store/docs/README.md

 You can run these requests using tools like VS Code with the REST Client extension or Postman.

-## Swagger YAML
+## Swagger JSON

-For detailed API specifications and schema definitions, refer to the `swagger.yaml` file located in the `swagger` folder.
+For detailed API specifications and schema definitions, refer to the `swagger.json` file located in the `swagger` folder.

 ## Setup and Installation